 Anny Huang is a partner in Sidley’s Chicago office and serves as chair of alternative assets in the Global Finance practice.
-Anny has been recognized by several publications as a leading lawyer in the area of capital markets and was recently included by Crain’s Chicago Business in its profile of notable minority lawyers.
+Anny has been recognized by several publications as a leading lawyer in the area of capital markets and was recently included in a profile by Crain’s Chicago Business.
 Anny currently serves as firmwide chair of the Committee on Conflicts and Professional Responsibility, and as a member of the Investment and Retirement Plans Committee and the Committee on Diversity.

 “In just days after the series of actions by the Fed, the markets steadied and achieved a remarkable return to normalcy.
 It was an extraordinary piece of history to be part of.”